Halfway Houses in Alford, FL

 Services provided:

-• CBT, counseling for substance abuse and 12 step rehabilitation
+• 12-step rehab, CBT and counseling for substance abuse

 • Accepts private health insurance